-States which that do not have a Marketable Record Title Act will not need subsection (ed).
-States which that do have a Marketable Record Title Act may choose to put this exception in that statute rather than in this Act.
+States that do not have a Marketable Record Title Act will not need subsection (d).
+States that do have a Marketable Record Title Act may choose to put this exception in that statute rather than in this Act.

-The exception to the Marketable Record Title statute in subsection (ed) is analogous to exceptions commonly made for conservation and preservation servitudes.
+The exception to the Marketable Record Title statute in subsection (d) is analogous to exceptions commonly made for conservation and preservation servitudes.
 Restatement of the Law of Property Third (Servitudes) § 7.16 (5) (1998).
-It is based on the public importance of ensuring continued enforcement of environmental covenants to protect human health and the environment, as well as the relatively low cost of extending title searches to.
-For states adopting the registry of environmental covenants to be kept by the [insert name of state regulatory agency for environmental protection] under Section 7(b)15 of this Act, the cost of extending title searches to this registry should be low.
+It is based on the public importance of ensuring continued enforcement of environmental covenants to protect human health and the environment.
+For states adopting the registry of environmental covenants to be kept by the [insert name of state regulatory agency for environmental protection] under Section 15 of this Act, the cost of extending title searches to this registry should be low.